 Some people wait to get a stroller until their baby is a few months old, by which time they have a better sense of daily needs and rhythms.
 It’s definitely true that at that point you’ll have a clearer idea about what works for your actual life (as opposed to your imagined life), and truth is, you can easily get by the first several months with baby-wearing and using the infant car seat in a basic frame (recommendations on that below).
 Other folks, though, want to take advantage of the registry and get a few of those big-ticket items knocked off the list early on by eager-to-help, generous relatives and friends.
 Whichever way you go, a few things to consider:

 Duh, right?
 But figure out what you have to spend because strollers run the gamut and can be had at all price points.
 Are you planning on this thing lasting for a second or even third kid, because if so, splurging could make more sense — as could investing in a stroller that converts to a double.
-(Keep in mind that second-hand strollers are pretty easy to come by at consignment shops or on Craigslist, you’ll always want to check safety record.)
+(Keep in mind that second-hand strollers are pretty easy to come by at consignment shops or on Craigslist, though you’ll always want to check safety record.)

 Where will you store it each day and how will you get rolling each day?
 A mud porch or garage at street level is a whole different ball of wax from a narrow fifth floor walk-up.
 And will you be tossing the stroller into your car for outings pretty regularly?
 Depending on your specific situation, weight and foldability may be key factors, or they may end up being not such big considerations.